12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 Yes, indeed!
 As we just mentioned, buying at local markets is a great way to support the local economy, but it’s also great fun!

-The atmosphere of African markets is unique: the colors, the smells, the sounds, the variety of items and goods, the diversity of the people.
+The atmosphere of African markets is unique: the colors, the smells, the sounds, the variety of goods, the diversity of people.
 You can’t travel to Africa without visiting at least one market.

 Markets are present in most towns, and all cities have multiple ones.
-Just be a bit careful with your belonging as markets are often crowded and pickpocketing can happen.
+Just be a bit careful with your belongings as markets are often crowded and pickpocketing can happen.

 11. Meet unique cultures and experience ancestral rituals